VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 The command bus now uses a separate subscription for commands destined for the **SeatsAvailability** aggregate.

+**MarkusPersona:** The team applied a similar technique to the  RegistrationProcessManager process manager by creating a separate subscription for OrderPlaced events to handle new orders.
+A separate subscription receives all the other events destined for the process manager.

 ## Caching read-model data

 As part of the performance optimizations in the V3 release, the team